rome/tools/website/src/_includes/docs/status.md

 #### TypeScript support

 Rome doesn't support decorators (the old proposal).
-Rome's parser will ignore them as they were comments.
+Rome's parser will ignore them as if they were comments.
-This means that programs with decorators are still valid, but they won't benefit all the underling features such as formatter, analyzers, etc.
+This means that programs with decorators are still valid, but they won't benefit all the underlying features such as formatter, analyzers, etc.